For buying my first homeReviewed April 2026

-Disclaimer: Grant amounts, thresholds, and eligibility rules change regularly.
-Verify current details with the Queensland Revenue Office or a licensed professional before proceeding.
+Grant amounts, thresholds, and eligibility rules change.
+Always verify current details with the Queensland Revenue Office or a licensed conveyancer before signing a contract.

 $30,000 First Home Owner Grant QLD

-Queensland has one of the most generous First Home Owner Grants in Australia — $30,000 for eligible first home buyers purchasing or building a new home.
-This is three times the grant offered by NSW and Victoria.
+Queensland has one of the most generous First Home Owner Grants in Australia. $30,000 for eligible first home buyers purchasing or building a new home, three times the grant offered by NSW or metro VIC.

 Eligibility requirements